 Urban added that the conference’s “deep dive into what makes Millennials tick” also offered practical action steps for companies “wanting to build the type of culture that will allow them to attract, retain, and get the most out of their Millennial employees.”

 Featured speakers included Matt Thornhill and John Martin of Virginia-based marketing research company GenerationsMatter and John Boyens of The Boyens Group, a Nashville-based sales, management and training firm.

-Martin facilitated the wrap-up panel that included Beth Duffield, vice president of workforce development for the Rutherford County Chamber of Commerce; Michael Burrows, owner of a local H3O Aquatics franchise and an MTSU alumnus; Dr. William McDowell, Wright Travel Chair in Entrepreneurship in the Jones College; and Brittany Macklin, an MTSU entrepreneurship major from Madison, Tennessee.
+Martin facilitated the wrap-up panel that included Beth Duffield, vice president of workforce development for the Rutherford County Chamber of Commerce; Michael Burrows, owner of a local H3O Aquatics franchise and an MTSU alumnus; Dr. William McDowell, holder of the Pam Wright Chair of Entrepreneurship in the Jones College; and Brittany Macklin, an MTSU entrepreneurship major from Madison, Tennessee.

 Among suggestions by the panel: employers should look to install “creative spaces” within the workplace where Millennials can unwind while collaborating with co-workers; employers should offer to pay for extended education opportunities for Millennials looking to advance in their careers; managers should make it a priority to match Millennials with mentors so that there is a mutual exchange of knowledge.